mmwansa/pilot/docs/develop.md

 ./manage.py migrate
 ```

+Models now rely on standard integer `id` primary keys.
+Each record also stores a
+unique `uuid` value as a secondary identifier.

 This will prepare your local development environment to run VA Explorer locally
 via the `runserver_plus` command (see [Development Commands](#development-commands)).
 Next you will want to seed VA Explorer with some example data so you can login